PrathamCodes1410/eCommerce_Customer_Segmentation_and_Recommendation/README.md

 ---

-## Task 1: Exploratory Data Analysis & Business Insights
+## Exploratory Data Analysis & Business Insights

 EDA was performed to understand the underlying patterns in the data.
+EDA analysis can be found in the EDA.ipynb notebook above.
 The analysis yielded several key business insights that can inform strategic decisions.

 ### Key Business Insights